Download the Healthier Together App from the App Store or Google Play.

 Vaccinations are the most effective way to prevent infectious diseases.
 It is important that vaccines are given on time for the best protection.
 For more information on the NHS vaccination schedule for children please visit NHS vaccinations and when to have them

-For more information go to Scarlet Fever or Strep.
+For more information go to Strep A and scarlet fever.

 For more information go to Mumps.

 For more information go to Whooping Cough.

 If your child's school or nursery says that they are unable to give an over the counter medication without a prescription, this is incorrect.
 Over the counter medications, such as hay fever treatment or simple pain relief may be given as long as dosing instructions are clearly written on the medication.
 All the appropriate and necessary information is included by the manufacturer.
 Please do not make a GP appointment to obtain over the counter medications with a prescription; you will be advised to get this from the pharmacy directly.

 Information in this guide is taken from the UK Health Security agency guidelines “Health protection in children and young people settings, including education: A practical guide for staff on managing cases of infectious diseases in schools and other childcare settings.

 For more information, click here.